ruuvi/ruuvitag_fw/README.md

 Extract the GCC tarball.
 Other destinations are also ok, but this one is used often:
 `sudo mkdir -p /usr/local && cd /usr/local && sudo tar xjf ~/Downloads/gcc-arm-none-eabi-4_xxxxxxxx.tar.bz2`

-To add to path create a file `/etc/paths.d/arm-gcc`:
+To add to path create a file `/etc/paths.d/arm-gcc` with content:

 `/usr/local/gcc-arm-none-eabi-4_9-2015q3/bin`